-How to Become a Phlebotomy Technician in California
+How to Become a Phlebotomist in California (CPT I or CPT II)

 The path to becoming a certified phlebotomist in California might appear complicated, but it's completely doable if you break it down in easy-to-manage steps.
 Here, we discover what it means to be a phlebotomy technician, and how you can become a vital part of a healthcare team in just a few weeks.